Chapter 28 : The Working Hypothesis

 Liam now had his bag over his shoulder, containing pen, ink and some parchment.
 Sadie was waiting at the threshold, a light in her brown eyes and a wide grin on her face.
 Michael had not come, choosing instead to watch the Hufflepuff Quidditch practice with Fortney, but Liam had asked Philip to come along.
 "You know about dragons," Liam told him in the dormitory as he was stashing his Astronomy text.
 "It may help to have you there."
 Liam was also eager to lessen the idea that this was a date.

-Despite Philip's presence, however, Sadie was beaming and nearly shivering with excitement.
+Despite Philip's presence, however, Sadie was beaming and shivering with excitement.
 "Let's get started, shall we?" she said as the boys approached.

 "After you," said Liam.
-He and Philip followed Sadie into the library, passed the tables of studying students (mostly Fifth Years, cramming for O.W.L.s), to the shelf of books on Dragons.
+He and Philip followed Sadie into the library, past the tables of studying students (mostly Fifth Years, cramming for O.W.L.s), to the shelf of books on Dragons.
 Sadie quickly began scanning the titles.

 Liam pointed out Dragons of Northern Europe.
 "I borrowed this one from Philip.
 My dragon wasn't in there, though."